Argorant

 ZoomInfo vs Apollo vs Argorant

 ZoomInfo, Apollo, and Argorant solve overlapping B2B data problems, but they are not the same kind of buying decision.
 ZoomInfo is the enterprise GTM intelligence suite.
 Apollo combines prospecting data with sales engagement.
-Argorant is the focused verified-contact layer for teams that want clean exports, public-safe previews, API access, and MCP-ready workflows.
+Argorant is the focused verified-contact layer for teams that want clean exports, masked previews, API access, and MCP-ready workflows.

 Bottom line